hosogaya/witmotion_imu/README.md

 # witmotion imu
-Imu driver for IIC communication with wt901 provided by witmotion.
+Imu driver for IIC communication with jy901 and wt901 provided by witmotion.

 # Note
 Please begin and set clock hz of the wire object in setup().